-In addition to the principles outlined above, the following points must be considered when seeking CPD recognition for educational activity for GPs for External CPD and GMS study leave.
+In addition to the principles outlined above, the following points must be considered when seeking CPD recognition for educational activity for GPs for External CPD:

-- For recognition purposes, an independent GP should be involved in the planning of any activity intended for GPs and is responsible for verifying that the activity conforms to ICGP guidelines/policy - Slides, PowerPoint, handouts and any other educational material should be prepared by speakers or organisers and not the pharmaceutical sponsors - Meetings to launch or market a specific product should not be recognised for educational purposes or allocated credits for CPD - Recognition will only be recommended for educational sessions of relevance to GPs.
-Please note that CPD activity is considered in its entirety, therefore all sessions must conform to the sponsorship rules. - Where recognition is recommended, this does not imply support for or endorsement of any product or company directly or indirectly also associated with the educational activity and published material for the activity must never apply such association - Only ICGP approved wording may be used on the certificate relating to a recognised activity - Material for the activity must never include any product, brand/insignia
+- For recognition purposes, an independent GP panel will review all materials of any activity intended for GPs and is responsible for verifying that the activity conforms to ICGP guidelines/policy - Slides, PowerPoint, handouts and any other educational material should be prepared by speakers or organisers in line with IPHA and ICGP guidelines - Meetings to launch or market a specific product will not be recognised by the ICGP for educational purposes or allocated credits for CPD - Recognition will only be recommended for educational sessions of relevance to GPs.
+Please note that CPD activity is considered in its entirety, therefore all sessions must conform to the sponsorship rules - Where recognition is recommended, this does not imply support for or endorsement of any product or company, directly or indirectly also associated with the educational activity and published material for the activity must never apply such association - Only ICGP approved wording may be used on all branding, advertising, the certificate of attendance etc. relating to a recognised activity - Material for the activity must never include any product, brand/insignia.